-Conducted by Valery Gergiev, National Youth Orchestra of the United States of America performs Dmitri Shostakovich’s Symphony No. 10 in E minor (Op.
+Conducted by Valery Gergiev, the National Youth Orchestra of the United States of America performs Dmitri Shostakovich’s Symphony No. 10 in E minor (Op.
 93).
 Recorded in London during the BBC Proms 2013.

 The work was premiered by the Leningrad Philharmonic Orchestra under the baton of Soviet-Russian conductor Yevgeny Mravinsky (4 June [O.S.
 22 May] 1903 – 19 January 1988) on 17 December 1953.
-It is scored for two flutes and piccolo (second flute doubling second piccolo), three oboes (third doubling cor anglais), three clarinets (third doubling E-flat clarinet), three bassoons (third doubling contrabassoon), four horns, three trumpets, three trombones, tuba, timpani, bass drum, snare drum, triangle, cymbals, tambourine, tam-tam, xylophone, and strings.
+It is scored for two flutes and piccolo (the second flute doubling the second piccolo), three oboes (third doubling cor anglais), three clarinets (third doubling E-flat clarinet), three bassoons (third doubling contrabassoon), four horns, three trumpets, three trombones, tuba, timpani, bass drum, snare drum, triangle, cymbals, tambourine, tam-tam, xylophone, and strings.

 The symphony has four movements: